johnpolacek/chicagotechevents.com/README.md

+Eventbrite function stuff here

+We will need to update our build script to zip our new function

 ----

 Thanks to [David Wells](https://davidwells.io/) for answering some questions for me while I was initially figuring out how to connect a Netlify function to the Github API.